JamesAbalus/WST-Final-Project_FootwearFrenzy/WST FINAL PROJECT/README.md

 ### Nike Shoes ⌚

 Created by :
-  Ramon Alejandro Rodriguez - BSCS3B1
+  Ramon Alejandro Rodriguez - BSCS3B1 <br>
   James Rodolfo L. Abalus - BSCS3B1

 - In fullfilment of the Final Project of Web System and Technologies